martinmckenna/server-setup/WSL.md

 # Configuring WSL (with Django)

+These steps will help you configure WSL so that you can start developing on an virtual environment with Python (and Django)

 ## Initial Steps

 [Install Ubuntu from the Windows app store and turn on the WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)